onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 creation and lifecycle management, in accordance with the following foundational principles:

-- Ability to dynamically introduce full service lifecycle orchestration (design , provisioning and operation) and service API for new services and technologies without the need for new platform software releases or without affecting operations for the existing services
+- Ability to dynamically introduce full service lifecycle orchestration (design, provisioning and operation) and service API for new services and technologies without the need for new platform software releases or without affecting operations for the existing services
 - Scalability and distribution to support a large number of services and large